harunkor/harunkor/README.md

 Senior Android Developer with over 8 years of experience in designing cutting-edges application that deliver awesome experiences for users.

-Harun is currently a Senior Android Developer at Mobven.
+Harun is currently a Senior Android Developer at Gateway.

 When he was at LVS R&D ;
 Every day is totally different.
 He fixed layout bugs and optimized the code base of a hugely popular sport app in America in a short time.
 He has been mentoring for a lot of starter and junior developers for 3 years.
 It’s hectic and challenging, but he loves it!